TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectissuewithpublicip-windows.md

 # I have an issue with my public IP

-4 out of 5 customers resolved their VM public IP issue using the steps below.
+Resolve your VM public IP issue using the following steps.

 ## **Recommended Documents**